Back

 Reason #2.
 Facing the reality

 You remember Ben the dog breeder, right?
-He came with an app concept, but the digital market happens to be unpredictable.
+He came up with an app concept, but the digital market happens to be unpredictable.
 Ben is simply unsure if he should get into sweat developing a full-fledged application.
 “Do pet owners need it?”, “Would the software meet their needs?”, “Would they share Ben’s point?”, none can answer these questions ahead of the game.

 Reason #3.
 Strengthening words with actions

 Investors are tough guys to persuade, but just put yourself in their shoes.
 Fancy how many project applications they have pending in the mailbox.
-These could be hundreds of apps, websites, tools and mere concepts, some are smashing and off-beat while others bore even the deadest to death.
+These could be hundreds of apps, websites, tools, and mere concepts, some are smashing and off-beat, while others bore even the deadest to death.

 Reason #4.
 Caring about resources

 In case you can’t boast of relevant experience or resources for rolling out a solution, there are dozens of companies to partner with.
-Check our choice of top MVP development companies
+Check our choice of top MVP development companies.

-Returning to Ben, let’s assume a pet caring app has met the market in full service.
+Returning to Ben, let’s assume a pet-caring app has met the market in full service.
 Our young entrepreneur dipped into savings, loaned a bit, asked for some friends’ cash, and made it to the stores.
 Then, sabbatical calm.

 The thing is, building an MVP for startups makes it easier to use money sparingly and make a purse for promotion.
-People tend to ignore marketing hoping to grow brand awareness organically, but that’s hardly possible for no-bloggering-types.
+People tend to ignore marketing hoping to grow brand awareness organically, but that’s hardly possible for non-blogger types.
 Invest in product promotion lest you have scarcely a user in sight.

 Checklist for developing your MVP